hyperledger/fabric-sdk-java/README.md

 To input a policy to the SDK, use the [ChaincodeEndorsementPolicy class](https://gerrit.hyperledger.org/r/gitweb?p=fabric-sdk-java.git;a=blob;f=src/main/java/org/hyperledger/fabric/sdk/ChaincodeEndorsementPolicy.java;h=b67b5514b1e26ffac71210a33d788b83ee7cf288;hb=HEAD).

 For testing purposes, there are 2 policy files in the _src/test/resources_ directory
-  * policyBitsAdmin  ( which has policy **AND(DEFAULT.admin)** meaning _'1 signature from the DEFAULT MSP admin' is required_ )
+  * _policyBitsAdmin_ ( which has policy **AND(DEFAULT.admin)** meaning _1 signature from the DEFAULT MSP admin' is required_ )
-  * polibBitsMember ( which has policy **AND(DEFAULT.member)** meaning _'1 signature from a member of the DEFAULT MSP is required'_ )
+  * _policyBitsMember_ ( which has policy **AND(DEFAULT.member)** meaning _1 signature from a member of the DEFAULT MSP is required_ )

+and one file in th _src/test/fixture/sdkintegration/e2e-2Orgs/channel_ directory specifically for use in the end to end test scenario
+  * _members_from_org1_or_2.policy_ ( which has policy **OR(peerOrg1.member, peerOrg2.member)** meaning  _1 signature from a member of either organizations peerOrg1, PeerOrg2 is required_)

-### Chain creation
+### Chain creation artifacts
-A chain code configuration files (src/test/fixture/foo.configtx src/test/fixture/bar.configtx)is needed when creating a new Chain.
+Channel configuration files and orderer bootstrap files ( see directory _src/test/fixture/sdkintegration/e2e-2Orgs/channel_ ) are needed when creating a new channel.
- This is created with Hyperledger Fabric configtxgen tool.
+This is created with the Hyperledger Fabric `configtxgen` tool.

-For the sample in the End2endIT.java the command run was
+For End2endIT.java the commands are

+ * build/bin/configtxgen -outputCreateChannelTx foo.tx -profile TwoOrgs -channelID foo
- `build/bin/configtxgen -outputCreateChannelTx foo.configtx -profile SampleSingleMSPSolo -channelID foo`
+ * build/bin/configtxgen -outputCreateChannelTx bar.tx -profile TwoOrgs -channelID bar
+ * build/bin/configtxgen -outputBlock twoorgs.orderer.block -profile TwoOrgs

+with the configtxgen config file _src/test/fixture/sdkintegration/e2e-2Orgs/channel/configtx.yaml_

- If `build/bin/configtxgen` tool is not present  run `make configtxgen` Before running this you may need to modify `common/configtx/tool/configtx.yaml` changing the 127.0.0.1 address that match your servers.
-For Docker environment OrdererDefaults Addresses 127.0.0.1 changed to `orderer` and Organizations AnchorPeers Hosts 127.0.0.1 to `vp0`.
-Repeat the Host's section to add second peer `vp1`
+If `build/bin/configtxgen` tool is not present  run `make configtxgen`

+Before running the end to end test case:
+ *  you may need to modify `configtx.yaml` to change all hostname and port definitions to match your server(s) hostname(s) and port(s).
+ *  you **WILL** have to modify `configtx.yaml` to have the _MSPDir_ point to the correct path to the _crypto-config_ directories.
+   * `configtx.yaml` currently assumes that you are running in a Vagrant environment where the fabric, fabric-ca and fabric-sdk-java projects exist under the _/opt/gopath/src/github.com/hyperledger_ directory.

 ### GO Lang chaincode
 Go lang chaincode dependencies must be contained in vendor folder.
  For an explanation of this see [Vender folder explanation](https://blog.gopheracademy.com/advent-2015/vendor-folder/)

 #Basic Troubleshooting
 **identity or token do not match**